Leward/leward-blog/_posts/2017-12-03-https-with-cloudflare-rancher-and-haproxy/EN-write-user-guide-in-maven-project-with-asciidoctor.md

 ```

 On **each** docker Host I have an [HA proxy](https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts) listening on port 80 and directing the traffic to the proper Docker container based on the HTTP Host Header.
-This works even if the app is not on the same docker host as the HA proxy instance as [Rancher handles the networking between two hosts](http://rancher.com/docs/rancher/latest/en/rancher-services/networking/).
+This works even if the app is not on the same docker host as the HA proxy instance because [Rancher handles the networking between two hosts](http://rancher.com/docs/rancher/latest/en/rancher-services/networking/).

 The domains are managed by Cloudflare, with their HTTP proxy enabled and forcing the traffic to HTTPS.